-American Airlines says it will begin furlough of 19,000 employees as hope for federal help fades
+Airlines say furloughs will begin Thursday after hope for deal on coronavirus aid fades

 But even with that deal in place, 12,000 or so jobs at the airline and another 19,000 at American remain at risk.

-Southwest Airlines and Delta Air Lines, the nation’s two other major carriers, have found ways to avoid furloughs, largely by convincing tens of thousands of employees to voluntarily take unpaid leaves or separation deals.
+Southwest Airlines and Delta Air Lines, the nation’s two other major carriers, have found ways to avoid furloughs, largely by convincing tens of thousands of employees to voluntarily take unpaid leave or separation deals.

-While there is broad political support for extending the payroll program, it’s still not clear that in six months time the airline industry will be in significantly better shape.
+While there is broad political support for extending the payroll program, it’s not clear that in six months time the airline industry will be in significantly better shape.
 Analysts expect that a complete will recovery will take years, rather than months.

 On Tuesday, the International Air Transport Association downgraded its forecast for the years’ traffic level.